dockpit/mock/README.md

 mock
 ====

-a docker image that can take on the contract of a service
+a docker image that imitate the manifest of another container